foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 ## Context

-There should be a possibility to write a script in cairo, that would enable users to make transactions and send them to chain.
+There should be a possibility to write a script in cairo, that would enable users to make transactions and send them to starknet chain.
 It should allow to declare and deploy contracts as well as apply state transitions on already deployed contracts.

 ## Goal